-The transistor models in the Cree Process Design Kit (PDK) are able to predict junction temperature and account the thermal effects on RF for performance.
-To do this they require a value for the baseplate temperature (Tbase) and the thermal resistance (Rth) of the transistor from junction to overall baseplate.
-The thermal impedance must be determined by the designer and this will vary significantly with the baseplate temperature since the thermal conductivity of SiC reduces by a factor of 2.5 between 25°C and 200°C.
+The transistor models in the Cree Process Design Kit (PDK) are able to predict junction temperature and account the thermal effects on RF performance.
+To do this they require a value for the baseplate temperature (Tbase) and the thermal resistance (Rth) of the transistor from junction to thermal The overall baseplate. impedance must be determined by the designer and this will vary significantly with the baseplate temperature since the thermal conductivity of SiC reduces by a factor of 2.5 between 25°C and 200°C.